UltraMessaging/rtlim/README.md

 Where:
 * refill_interval_ns - time resolution for rate limiter.
 * refill_token_amount - number of tokens available in each interval.

-Returns:
-* Pointer to rtlim object.
+Returns pointer to rtlim object.

 rtlim_create() creates a rate limiter object.